These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

 If your organisation does not meet these criteria, you will need a Fund's Manager or Auspice organisation to manage the funds on your behalf.

 If your grant is successful, the auspice organisation will be responsible for the management of grant money.
 This includes entering into a funding agreement and receiving the funds applied for.
 It is recommended that you have a separate agreement in place with the auspice organisation in relation to the auspice arrangements, such as through a Memorandum of Understanding (MOU) or letter of agreement.
 If you need to find an auspice organisation consider places such as libraries, local government, Royal Historical Society of Victoria, museums, Incorporated Historical Societies etc.

-PROV will aim to announce successful applications early in the 2023-2024 financial year (July/August 2023).
+PROV will aim to announce successful applications by the end of June 2024.
 On occasion our announcements can be delayed due to events that are out of our control.
 If this is the case PROV will make contact with all applicants and provide an update.
 All applicants will receive the outcome via email (successful and unsuccessful).

-For questions regarding your grant application you can email the PROV grants team at firstname.lastname@example.org.
-An online information session was held on 15 December 2022.
+For questions regarding your grant application you can email the PROV grants team at email@example.com.
+Please note that we can only provide general advice regarding the application process.
+An online information session was held on 26 October 2023.
 You can watch a recording of this session on the PROV YouTube channel.
-Please note that we can only provide general advice regarding the application process.

 Generally, a not-for-profit organisation does not operate for the profit, personal gain or other benefit of particular people (for example, its members, the people who run it, or their friends or relatives).
 The definition of not-for-profit applies both while the organisation is operating and if it ‘winds up’ (ie closes down).